Applications on the Victorian Housing Register (VHR)

 Transfer applications on the VHR

-Transfer applications on the VHR are people who are current social housing renters and have applied to move to another social housing property in Victoria as their circumstances have changed.
-Find more information on transfer applications here,
+Transfer applications on the VHR are people who are current social housing residents and have applied to move to another social housing property in Victoria as their circumstances have changed.
+Find more information on transfer applications.

 Application types on the VHR